kevintruong/til/Synchronization,-Part-3:-Working-with-Mutexes-And-Semaphores.md

 }
 ```

 ----

-sketch 3 correctly enforces buffer full and buffer empty conditions using semaphores. however there is no _mutual exclusion_: two threads can be in the _critical section_ at the same time, which would corrupt the data structure (or least lead to data loss). the fix is to wrap a mutex around the critical section:
+sketch 3 correctly enforces buffer full and buffer empty conditions using semaphores.

+However there is no _mutual exclusion_: two threads can be in the _critical section_ at the same time,

+which would corrupt the data structure (or least lead to data loss).

+The fix is to wrap a mutex around the critical section:

 ```C
 // Simple single stack - see above example on how to convert this into a multiple stacks.